-Crosby-Granger Architects engaged with The Lake District National Park authorities, who are keen to drive up standards in design and have subsequently highlighted Damson Fell as an examplar of quality design whilst sitting in a traditional setting.
+Crosby-Granger Architects engaged with The Lake District National Park authorities, who are keen to drive up standards in design and have subsequently highlighted Damson Fell as an exemplar of quality design whilst sitting in a traditional setting.
 Planning was granted with no conditions.

 The open corner required complex geometry between our frame designers and the structural engineer.
 At ceiling level, steel I-beams were used to create the cantilevered corner that negated the need for a supporting corner post.